mitogh/Katana/readme.md

 ## Default size

-As a note or reminder take into account that the default image size is always generated even if you remove all default sizes.
+As a note or reminder take into account that the default image size is always generated even if you remove all image sizes with the filters.

 ## Filters